Our research projects

 Genes and programs required for MuSC activation ?

-SCs are dormant but can be activated to restore damaged muscles.
-We are using genomic approaches to identify genes differentially regulated in SCs before and in response to muscle injury to determine which programs 1) prevent SCs from differentiating under normal physiological conditions and 2) control the different steps of SC activation during muscle repair.
+We combine large scale-sequencing and RNAi screening approaches to identify genes specifically active in MuSC prior to, and in response to muscle injury, in order to determine which programs 1) prevent MuSC to differentiate in normal physiological conditions and 2) control the different steps of MuSC activation and activity during muscle repair.